daanvanbeusekom/OnMyWay/README.md

 ###### You can now login as a administrator and you can then update the site (you can change the content).
 Add Database with administrator tables.
 --

+14-02-2017 17:04
+### Update 2.0: Add the news page.
+###### You can now see the news and you can when you are a administrator update the news or make a new news messages.
+--